 Step 1: Size

-The first step is to determine the projected size of your book marketing launch team.
-The one determining factor for how many team members you ultimately end up with is the size of your following, since this will be your recruitment pool.
+The first step is to determine the projected size of your book marketing launch team based on the size of your audience.

-You may be thinking, “What if I don’t have a following?”
-If that’s the case, it’s time to build your own.
-Look at your personal inner circle—family, close friends—then branch out to their connections, families, and colleagues.
+If you don’t have much of a following right now, start by looking at your personal inner circle— your family, your close friends—then branch out to their connections, families, and colleagues.

 Step 2: Recruit

 Now that you’ve determined your potential recruitment pool, the second step is to initiate contact and gauge their interest level.
-If you detect some interest, propose they join your launch team.
 The most important lesson to consider about your book marketing launch team is that QUALITY trumps QUANTITY.
-You don’t want a group of people who give you lip service but aren’t actually committed to helping you.
 One top-quality, dedicated team member trumps a handful of mediocre ones.